 \subsubsection{Images of $G_1$ and emission region of Hawking radiation}

-Figure~\ref{fig:slice} shows one dimensional slice of images $\mathcal{F}[G_1]$ with different frequencies.
-For $\omega=5$, we can identify the location of photon sphere which is visible as sharp edges of image.
-The size of effective emission area of Hawking radiation is same as the size of the photon sphere as discussed in~\cite{Giddings2016,Dey2017a}.
-For low frequency, the effective size of radiation source obtained from images becomes larger than the photon sphere.
-This is because $\ell=0$ mode mainly contributes in the greybody factor $|\widetilde T_{\omega\ell m}|^2$ for $\omega\rightarrow 0$ and characteristic size of emission region depends on $\omega$.
-Introduction of the spin does not alter this behavior of $\omega$ dependence of the size of emission region of Hawking radiation.
+Figure~\ref{fig:slice} shows the one-dimensional slice of images $\mathcal{F}[G_1]$ with different frequencies.
+For $\omega=5$, we can identify the location of the photon sphere, which is visible as sharp edges in the image.
+The size of the effective emission area of Hawking radiation is the same as that of the photon sphere, as discussed in~\cite{Giddings2016,Dey2017a}.
+For low frequency, the effective size of the radiation source obtained from the images becomes larger than the photon sphere.
+This is because the $\ell=0$ mode mainly contributes to the greybody factor $|\widetilde T_{\omega\ell m}|^2$ for $\omega\rightarrow 0$ and the characteristic size of the emission region depends on $\omega$.
+The introduction of the spin of the black hole does not alter this behavior of $\omega$ dependence of the size of the emission region of Hawking radiation.

-For the purpose of obtaining black hole images directly related to emission of Hawking radiation, we consider images with the UP mode for the correlation fuction $G_1-G_1^{\text{Boulware}}$ given by Eq.~\eqref{eq:G-planck} which subtracts contribution of the vacuum fluctuation (Fig.~\ref{fig:image-planck}).
-Obtained images are sensitive to values of the spin parameter.
-For $a\neq 0$, owing to $m$-dependence of the Planckian factor in \eqref{eq:G-planck}, intensity of small emission region around the left side of the phton sphere becomes large and decays exponentially as departs from this region.
-Peak intensity of the emission region strongly depend on the spin parameter: $9.5\times 10^{-49}$ for $a=0.1$ and $4.8\times 10^{-10}$ for $a=1$.
-As this $m$-dependence in the Planckian factor is proportional to the angular velocity of the black hole, images of $G_1-G_1^\text{Boulware}$ reflect the dragging effect in the vicinity of the event horizon of the Kerr black hole.
+For obtaining black hole images directly related to the emission of Hawking radiation, we consider images of the UP mode with the correlation function $G_1-G_1^{\text{Boulware}}$ given by Eq.~\eqref{eq:G-planck}, which subtracts contribution of the vacuum fluctuation (Fig.~\ref{fig:image-planck}).
+The obtained images are sensitive to the values of the spin parameter.
+For $a\neq 0$, owing to the $m$-dependence of the Planckian factor in \eqref{eq:G-planck}, \anno{ $(e^{2\pi\omega_{+}/\kappa_{+}}-1)^{-1}|\widetilde{\mathcal{T}}_{\ell m}|^2/\omega_{+}\sim e^{-2\pi\omega_{+}/\kappa_{+}}/\omega_{+}$ for $\pi\omega_{+}/\kappa_{+}\gg 1$,} the intensity of the emission region around the left side of the photon sphere becomes larger and decays exponentially while departing from this region.
+The peak intensity of the emission region strongly depends on the spin parameter: $9.5\times 10^{-49}$ for $a=0.1$ and $4.8\times 10^{-10}$ for $a=1$.
+As this $m$ dependence in the Planckian factor is proportional to the angular velocity of the black hole, the images of $G_1-G_1^\text{Boulware}$ reflect the dragging effect in the vicinity of the event horizon of the Kerr black hole.